xixogo5105/uiptv/GUIDE.md

 - **Watched Markers**: Series and episode rows show watched/in-progress states.

 ### Embedded Players Explained
-UIPTV comes with two embedded players, each serving a different purpose.
+UIPTV uses the VLC embedded player when VLC can be started successfully.

-#### 1. Embedded VLC Player (Recommended)
+#### Embedded VLC Player (Recommended)
 This is the primary and most powerful player.
 It leverages the **VLC Media Player** libraries installed on your system.
 - **Features**:
   - **Broad Format Support**: Plays almost any video or audio format supported by VLC.